 - Have a solid and balanced batting stance

-- Transfering of your weight from the back hip to your front hip
+- Transferring of your weight from the back hip to your front hip

 - Throw your hands forwards at the ball and lead with the knob end of the bat